muchrosidi/muchrosidi.github.io/_pages/about.md

-[^1]: <span class="footnote">Sekolah Tinggi Akuntansi Negara was a scholarship-based college under Indonesia Ministry of Finance, a highly competitive college that exclusively produced employees for the Ministry of Finance and state auditors for state oversight institutions in Indonesia.
+<span class='small-note'><sup>1</sup>Sekolah Tinggi Akuntansi Negara was a scholarship-based college under Indonesia Ministry of Finance, a highly competitive college that exclusively produced employees for the Ministry of Finance and state auditors in Indonesia.
 Its name has changed to <a href="https://pknstan.ac.id/">Politeknik Keuangan Negara STAN</a> since 2015.</span>